Are Printed Yoga Mats Actually Good?

 Quality: Medium.

 A stencil is used to apply ink directly to the surface.
 Screen printing is more affordable than sublimation but less durable.
-The print sits on top of the mat and can fade, chip, or peel with heavy use and washing.
-Good for designs with limited colors and lower frequency of use.
-Expect the print to wear over 1–3 years with regular use.
+The print sits on top of the mat and can fade, crack, or peel with heavy use or frequent washing.
+Better for mats you won't wash as often or use less intensively.

 Digital Printing